 Effective scenario planning requires deep domain expertise and the right tools.
 A lack of either can make your scenarios much less reliable, which could lead to decisions that don’t have the impact you expect.

-When it comes to determining the quantitative impacts, using an intuitive FP&A tool with the ability to run various ‘what-if’ analyses will make your scenario planning not only easier but far more reliable.
+This is why it’s important to have the right people on your planning team, people who can speak with knowledgeably about the possible impact of each scenario on your business.
+When it comes to determining the quantitative impacts, using a purpose-built financial planning and analysis (FP&A) software, with the ability to run various what-if analyses, will make your scenario planning not only easier but far more reliable.

 Resistance to change and adoption